-28.4.2 Simulation of antibaryon-nucleon interactions
+29.4.2 Simulation of anti-baryon-nucleon interactions

-At the beginning of the simulation of an annihilation interaction, the cross sections of the processes (see Fig. 28.10) are calculated (see 28.10).
-After that a sampling of the processes takes place.
+At the beginning of an annihilation simulation, the cross sections of the processes (see Fig. 29.10) are calculated (see ???).
+After that a sampling of a process takes place.

-In the cases of the processes 28.10b and 28.10e quarks for the annihilation are chosen randomly.
+In the cases of the processes 29.10b and 29.10e quarks for the annihilation are chosen randomly.
 In each of the processes only one string is created.
-Its mass is equal to the center-of-mass energy of the interaction.
+Its mass is equal to a CMS energy of the interaction.
 After that the string is fragmented.
-It is required that in the fragmentation of the process 28.10b there must not be a baryon and an antibaryon in the final state.
+It is required at the fragmentation, that in the process 29.10b there must not be a baryon and an anti-baryon in a final state.